bkroeker/temporal_tables/README.md

 end
 ```

-You can query the history tables by calling +history+ on the class.
+You can query the history tables by calling `history` on the class.
 ``` ruby
 Person         #=> Person(id: :integer, name: :string)
 Person.history #=> PersonHistory(history_id: :integer, id: :integer, name: :string, eff_from: :datetime, eff_to: :datetime)